PiBrewing/cbpi4-PushOver/README.md

 ## Plugin to forward Craftbeerpi4 Notifications to Pushover Push Notification service

-###Installation:
+- Installation:

+	- Plugin requires cbpi >= 4.0.0.33
-- pip isntal cbpi4-PushOver
+	- pip install cbpi4-PushOver
--> or installation from github
+	- or installation from github

-cbpi add cbpi4-PushOver
+	- cbpi add cbpi4-PushOver

-###Usage:
+- Usage:

 	- First Installation will add parameters to settings.
 	- Configure settings by adding token and user.
 	- Restart cbpi

-###Parameters:
+- Parameters:

 	- pushover_token: your token for this service
 	- pushover_user: your user for this service

-###Changelog:
+- Changelog:

 15.03.21: Initial Release.